ATTORNEY AND FOUNDER

 Following graduation from law school, Joel joined a business law firm in downtown Bellevue, Washington.
 There, he was exposed to a wide variety of practice areas, but primarily focused on legal issues affecting small- and medium-sized businesses, as well as investors in and owners of closely held corporations (S-Corporations).

 Joel is a graduate of the University of Washington, the London School of Economics and Political Science, and the University of California, Davis, School of Law.
-During law school, Joel was a member of the UC Davis Law Review, and completed his final year of law school in Washington, DC while chairing a national political organization and externing in the United States Senate, and completing his final semester of law school at the Georgetown University Law Center.
+During law school, Joel was a member of the UC Davis Law Review, and completed his final year of law school in Washington, DC while chairing a national political organization, completing an externship and fellowship in the United States Senate, and finishing law school at the Georgetown University Law Center.
 Joel has published two law journal articles, and taught multiple continuing legal education (CLE) seminars.